 Question

-I want to set up the Zendesk for Salesforce integration, but I cannot use the default System Administrator profile.
+I want to set up the Zendesk for Salesforce integration, but I can't use the default System Administrator profile.
 What permissions do I need to link them successfully?

 Answer

-The Salesforce user connecting the Zendesk integration must meet these requirements:
+The Salesforce user who connects the Zendesk integration must meet these requirements:

-- Have a full Salesforce user license (not "SALESFORCE INTEGRATION" license type)
+- Have a full Salesforce user license, not Salesforce Integration license type

 - Be able to log in interactively to Salesforce